Juniata to Host Science Scholars from Across Pennsylvania at Science Olympiad Finals

 "Science Olympiad brings in talented science students from across Pennsylvania and allows them to see that Juniata's science facilities are top of the line."

-Ron Pauline, associate professor emeritus of education, Science Olympiad state tournament sit
+Ron Pauline, associate professor emeritus of education, Science Olympiad state tournament site director.

 "Science Olympiad brings in talented science students from across Pennsylvania and allows them to see that Juniata's science facilities are top of the line," says Ron Pauline, associate professor emeritus of education and Science Olympiad state tournament site director.
 "Juniata's long tradition of hosting the Science Olympiad gives faculty, students and staff a chance to work with some of the best science students."